Informfully/Documentation/docs/source/docker.rst

 * ``WORKDIR '/app'`` sets the directory where the contents of the image will be located inside the Linux OS
 * ``COPY package.json`` and ``COPY app.json``.
 Copy the package.json and app.json files from the current local directory into the working directory on the Linux OS made above
 * ``RUN npm install --global expo-cli`` tells Docker to execute the command line argument ``npm install --global expo-cli``, which installs the Expo command line tool into the Docker image
 * ``RUN npm install --legacy-peer-deps`` executes the command npm install with the option of ignoring legacy peer dependencies.
-This is an option that has to be turned on if using a Node version 7.0+, since the package.json dependencies were made using Node version 6.XX.
+This option must be enabled if using Node version 7.0 or higher, as the package.json dependencies were created with Node version 6.XX.
 This command will install all the required dependencies into the Docker image
 * ``COPY . .`` copies the contents from the frontend directory into the Docker image
 * ``CMD ["expo","start"]`` then executes the command line argument expo start to start the Expo server, after which a QR code is shown on the command prompt, and users can access the Informfully application with the Expo Go client on their iOS or Android phones